Just the thought of hitting the road on your motorcycle can be thrilling.

 Every state enforces a timeline for lawsuits called the statute of limitations.
 How long you have to file depends on the turnout of your crash.
 For example:

-- Personal injury: Those who sustained non-fatal injuries in a motorcycle accident usually have four years to file a personal injury lawsuit, according to Florida Statutes § 95.11(3)(a).
+- Personal injury: Those who sustained non-fatal injuries in a motorcycle accident usually have two years to file a personal injury lawsuit, according to Florida Statutes § 95.11(3)(a).

 - Wrongful death: Those who lost a loved one to their motorcycle accident injuries generally have two years to file a wrongful death lawsuit, per Florida Statutes § 95.11(4)(d).